matomo-org/developer-documentation/docs/pull-request-reviews.md

 -   **Grant approval when remaining fixes are trivial**

     -   We don't get stuck on minor things.
 It shouldn't matter if some code can be simplified by a few words or lines if the functionality itself works.
 It's also fine if the coding style isn't 100% correct.
 Most important is really that things work.
-Typos are fine too.
+Typos are fine, too.

     -   The goal of submitting and reviewing a PR is to have the code merged, so try to focus on what is left to be done to merge the PR.
 The only time a review should not give a clear idea of what is left to be done for approval and merging is if the PR has very basic, fundamental issues that prevent it from being properly reviewed (eg the person who submitted it failed to do basic tests and/or the feature doesn't do what it is supposed to do).